Aleppo

 Aleppo by Solivagant

 Aleppo is well worth a day of anyone’s time.
 With a range of buildings both monumental and everyday from between the 12th and 17th centuries it has been inscribed for its “its cohesive unique urban fabric”.
 Well, I don’t know about that but it did feel quite “Middle Eastern” and “Arabic” to me.
 The highlights are the citadel (photo) and the covered souqs.
 The museum has some superb Hittite statues.
 Although it has a population of almost 2 million the main sights are within reasonable walking distance of each other.
-We thought the “famed” Baron Hotel with its “period” (some would say “grotty” –though it may have been renovated since we were there a few years ago!) furnishings and the signature of Lawrence of Arabia in the visitor’s book somewhat overpriced – worth having a look round but there are plenty of other hotels in the area (which is certainly convenient for the historic sights).
+We thought the “famed” Baron Hotel with its “period” (some would say “grotty” – though it may have been renovated since our visit) furnishings and the signature of Lawrence of Arabia in the visitor’s book somewhat overpriced – worth having a look round but there are plenty of other hotels in the area (which is certainly convenient for the historic sights).

 Site Info